ejpundit/site-yunus/content/posts/2018-03-04-created-with-netlify-cms.md

 * index.html to include the cms
 * config.yml to configure the cms

 To configure netlify cms without making my hugo site know about it, there is this cool feature _Script Injection_ as part of the post deploy step.
-With this feature an the needed JavaScript snippets can be injected into the `head`-section on every page of the site.
+With this feature the needed JavaScript snippets can be injected into the `head`-section on every page of the site.